Why You Should Learn a Second Language and Gain New Skills

 Spanish skills can be a strong asset for communicating and creating relationships not only in Spain, but also in Latin America.

-At the Middlebury Spanish Language School, you can engage your mind with topics of interest, from Spanish history to arts and cooking.
+At the Middlebury School of Spanish, you can engage your mind with topics of interest, from Spanish history to arts and cooking.

 Reminders on why you should learn a second language now